-The Division of Cell Structure (Prof. FURUSE, Mikio) focuses on the molecular basis of cell-cell junctions involved in epithelial barrier function and passive transfer via paracellular pathways.
+The Division of Cell Structure (Prof. FURUSE, Mikio and Assoc.
+Prof. IZUMI Yasushi) focuses on the molecular basis of cell-cell junctions involved in epithelial barrier function and passive transfer via paracellular pathways.
 In addition to basic analysis using cultured epithelial cells, the Division is proceeding with individual-level analysis using genetically modified mice and Drosophila in conjunction with techniques in the fields of cell biology and physiology.

 The Division of Cell Signaling (Thermal Biology Group, ExCELLS) (Prof. TOMINAGA, Makoto, Assoc.
-Prof. SOKABE, Takaaki and Assoc.
-Prof. KASHIO, Makiko) aims to clarify the molecular mechanisms of thermosensitivity and pain sensitivity centering on TRP channels, which serve as biomolecular sensors necessary for cells survival.
+Prof. SOKABE, Takaaki, Project Assoc.
+Prof. KASHIO, Makiko and Project Assoc.
+Prof. MARUYAMA, Kenta) aims to clarify the molecular mechanisms of thermosensitivity and pain sensitivity centering on TRP channels, which serve as biomolecular sensors necessary for cells survival.
 In addition to analyses using electrophysiological, molecular cell biological, and biochemical techniques, the Division conducts studies at an individual level using genetically modified animals.
 Such studies include behavioral analysis of temperature, taste, and mechanical stimulus reception using Drosophila, and analysis of effects of pesticides and repellents.
 In addition, the Division analyzes the evolution of temperature-sensitive TRP channels because it is considered that organisms evolutionarily adapted to changes in environmental temperature by dynamically changing their temperature sensitivities.

-The Division of Cardiocirculatory Signaling (Cardiocirculatory Dynamism Research Group of the ExCELLS) (Prof. NISHIDA, Motohiro) aims to clarify the mechanism that controls the cardiovascular adaptation or maladaptation to hemodynamic load.
-Specifically, it strives to elucidate the molecular mechanism of cardiovascular homeostasis from the viewpoint of signal transduction by using a wide range of techniques, including creation of model mice for human cardiovascular disease, measurement of cardiovascular functions using isolated organs, signal transduction analysis using primary cultured cardiomyocytes, and in situ imaging of posttranslational protein modification based on chemical principles.
+The Division of Cardiocirculatory Signaling (Cardiocirculatory Dynamism Research Group of the ExCELLS) (Prof. NISHIDA, Motohiro and Project Assoc.
+Prof. NISHIMURA, Akiyuki) aims to clarify the mechanism that controls the cardiovascular adaptation or maladaptation to hemodynamic load.
+Specifically, it strives to elucidate the molecular mechanism of cardiovascular homeostasis from the viewpoint of signal transduction by using a wide range of techniques, including creation of model mice for human cardiovascular disease, measurement of cardiovascular functions using isolated organs, signal transduction analysis using primary cultured cardiomyocytes, and in situ imaging of post-translational protein modification based on chemical principles.

-The Division of Endocrinology and Metabolism (Prof. MINOKOSHI, Yasuhiko and Assoc.
-Prof. NAKAJIMA Ken-ichiro) studies the control mechanisms, mainly involving the hypothalamus, that underlie the regulation of whole-body energy metabolism.
+The Division of Endocrinology and Metabolism (Prof. MINOKOSHI, Yasuhiko) studies the control mechanisms, mainly involving the hypothalamus, that underlie the regulation of whole-body energy metabolism.
 Specifically, the Division aims to elucidate the mechanism of eating and food preference and the means by which taste sensitivity is controlled by the hypothalamus, as well as the mechanism whereby metabolic homeostasis is maintained by the autonomic nervous system at the molecular, tissue, and individual levels.
 The Division also studies the relationship between disordered homoeostasis and obesity, diabetes, and lifestyle-related diseases.